Yeeldx/yeeldbox-devdocs/docs/developers/v2/naming-convention.md

 ## yUSD

-- While the term `yUSD` was used to refer to the Curve Y Pool yVault in the past, under our updated naming convention this vault token is now `yvCurve-Y`.
+- While the term `yUSD` was used to refer to the Curve Y Pool yYeeldBox in the past, under our updated naming convention this YeeldBox token is now `yvCurve-Y`.
 However, usage of `yUSD` is still permissable when referring to the asset itself.
   - **Example:** Yeeldx pays monthly grants in `yUSD`.
-- In the future, if Yeeldx creates a new `yUSD` that is a collection of several yVault tokens (as has been previously discussed), then the current `yUSD` will simply be referred to as `yvCurve-Y` and only the new token will be `yUSD`.
+- In the future, if Yeeldx creates a new `yUSD` that is a collection of several yYeeldBox tokens (as has been previously discussed), then the current `yUSD` will simply be referred to as `yvCurve-Y` and only the new token will be `yUSD`.

 ## Yeeldx

-- These are Yeeldx's original yield-aware tokens, whose v1 and v2 contracts can be found [here](https://docs.Yeeldx.finance/getting-started/products/yvaults/vault-tokens#v2-yvault-tokens) or by clicking on the etherscan icon when viewing the vault:
+- These are Yeeldx's original yield-aware tokens, whose v1 and v2 contracts can be found [here](https://docs.Yeeldx.finance/getting-started/products/yYeeldBoxes/YeeldBox-tokens#v2-yYeeldBox-tokens) or by clicking on the etherscan icon when viewing the YeeldBox:

   ![](https://i.imgur.com/FZ0BJjf.png)